Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 ## **Final Notes**
 If you come across any issues or bugs, please feel free to open an issue.
 We will try to address it as soon as possible.

-Pull requests are also welcome (please direct them towards the `dev-tests` branch).
-For major changes, kindly open an issue first to discuss what you would like to change.

 ## **References**
 <a id="1" href="https://doi.org/10.1088/1748-3182/3/3/034001">[1]</a>
 Hedrick, T. L. (2008).
 Software techniques for two-and three-dimensional kinematic measurements of biological and biomimetic systems.
 Bioinspiration & biomimetics, 3(3), 034001.